-A redesign of the Starbucks app to help people access what they want faster and more clearly.
+A redesign of the Starbucks app to improve the IA and update the visuals.

-My solutions include a redesign of the main navigation as well as changing the icons to be more explicit and consistent.
+My solutions included a redesign of the main navigation as well as changing the action items to be more explicit and consistent.

-The current navigation has eight options all located at the top, making it both crammed and hard to reach.
-There is a main CTA at the bottom right, but I found it redundant to have those same options within the top navigation as well.
-I decided to redesign the main nav so that it would be both easier to use and focused on what the users desire from the app.
+The current navigation has eight actions all located at the top, making it both crammed and hard to reach.
+There is a main CTA at the bottom right, but found it redundant to have those same options within the top navigation as well.
+I redesigned the navigation so that it would be both easier to use and focused on the primary functions.

-I also incorporated notifcations to be more clear and upfront so that people won’t miss out on sweet deals to rack up those stars.
+I also made notifcations more visible so that people won’t miss out on unread messages or new deals.

-Some of the icons used between screens were the same but served different functions, which can be confusing.
-I also wasn't sure what the icons did to begin with when first using the app, leading to a frustrating initial experience.
+Some of the buttons used on different screens were visually the same but served different functions, which can be confusing.
+It also wasn't clear what some of the icons did to begin with.

 I redesigned the action items to be clearer and less redundant.